 But my stain is gone.
 And it was totally worth it.

-- I used Crunchy Clean’s pure oxygen from Jack Be Natural for my stain remover.
+- I used oxygen bleach for my stain remover.
 I mixed 1 tsp. with two cups of water.
 Yes–all it took was 1 teaspoon!
 Pure oxygen is like Oxiclean but without the fillers.
 I normally use pure oxygen to soak my diapers.

-- Alternative stain removers include: 1/4 cup oxiclean with 2 cups of water, 3 parts hydrogen peroxide with 1 part Dawn dish soap, 1 tsp. of any other pure oxygen cleaner (like Nellie’s or Country Save) in 2 cups of water…or (not recommended because of the toxins) any conventional stain remover.
+- Alternative stain removers include: 1/4 cup oxiclean with 2 cups of water, 3 parts hydrogen peroxide with 1 part Dawn dish soap, 1 tsp. of any pure oxygen cleaner in 2 cups of water…or (not recommended because of the toxins) any conventional stain remover.
 (Whatever you use, test a small area of the carpet first!)

 - I strongly suggest using an old or cheap iron because it is very likely fibers from the towel will stick to the plate of your iron.